Yochengliu/Relation-Shape-CNN/docs/index.md

 - The geometric relation among points is an explicit expression about the spatial layout of points, further discriminatively reflecting the underlying shape.

-- CNN has demonstrated its powerful visual abstraction capability for 2D images that are in a regular grid format.
+- CNN has demonstrated its powerful visual abstraction capability for 2D images that are in the format of a regular grid.

-- Extending 2D grid CNN to 3D irregular configuration for point cloud analysis, by learning high-level geometric relation encoding from local to global.
+- Can we extend 2D grid CNN to 3D irregular configuration for point cloud analysis, by learning high-level geometric relation encoding from local to global?

 <h2 align = "center">RS-Conv: Relation-Shape Convolution</h2>